 - International Law: Deals with treaties, human rights, and diplomatic relations.

-Each specialization offers diverse job opportunities across corporate, judicial, and government sectors.
+Each specialisation offers diverse job opportunities across corporate, judicial, and government sectors.

 Admission Process and Entrance Exams

-Admission into India’s top law colleges is competitive and typically follows a standardized process:
+Admission into India’s top law colleges is competitive and typically follows a standardised process:

 1. Entrance Exams: